06.09.2014 34 °C

-In fact, we decided against taking Bobby, the car no2, across Australia.
+In fact, we decided against taking Bobby, the rund-down car no. 2, across Australia.

-This mature and responsible decision didn't evolve out of our own common senses(of course).
-A mechanic, who had a brief look at the car laughed out loud and told us that if we actually want to end up at the eastcoast alive, we should get the car crushed...
+This mature and responsible decision didn't evolve out of our own common senses.
+(Surprise!)
+A mechanic, who had a brief look at Bobby laughed out loud and told us that if we actually want to end up at the eastcoast alive, we should get the car crushed...

-We tried to sell it on www.gumtree.com.au to get at least some money out of it, but this act proved difficult, cause we knew absolutely nothing about the car except its brand and we didn't have any papers either (remember some friendly bushman gave it to us in the middle of the desert when our van broke down.
+We tried to sell it on www.gumtree.com.au to get at least some money out of it, but this act proved difficult, because we knew absolutely nothing about the car, except its brand and we didn't have any papers either.
+(Remember, some friendly bushman gave it to us in the middle of the desert, when our van broke down.
 Of course we had other problems at that time than caring about papers...)

-Anyway, we took a flight to Melbourne and caught up with our favorite rockstar chris, whom we met in Bali.
+Anyway, we took a flight to Melbourne and caught up with our favorite rockstar Chris, whom we met in Indonesia.
 He showed us around the city and took us to some...interesting music gigs.
 There was for example this heroin addicted (or so) band performing songs about a chair.
 Or this other song about knives raping a womans body...

 Besides we also went to the Great Ocean Road, where we enjoyed spectacular scenic views and beautiful beaches.
 We also played that game called koala spotting.
-A whole day and a few koalas later, we concluded that they were ugly and boring and headed back.
+A whole day and a few koalas later, we concluded that they were ugly, fat and boring and headed back to Melbourne.

-We spent another few days in beautiful artsy Melbourne, got a tattoo and a piercing and then hitchhiked to Sydney (I really like this sentence.)
+We spent another few days in beautiful, artsy Melbourne, got a tattoo and a piercing and then hitchhiked to Sydney.
+(I really, really love this sentence.)

-We really like truckies and made new awesome friends.
+We really like truckies and made new awesome friends along the trip.

-People are always so sceptical when we say that trucks driven by strangers are our means of transport around Australia.
+People are always so sceptical when we tell them that trucks driven by strangers are our means of transport around Australia.

 But our theory is that this species of men is not very likely to kill young female backpackers.
 They just enjoy some company along the long and boring drives across Australia.

 Arriving in Sydney in one piece, we kind of started to like this no-budget lifestyle and did some couchsurfing.
-The first guy we stayed with was really weird, a hawaiian musician who was a bit too stoned for a monday night and a bit...dodgy in general.
+The first guy we stayed with, was really weird, a lost Hawaiian musician who was a bit too stoned for a monday night and a bit...dodgy in general.

 When we woke up in the middle of the night discovering that our door was locked, we kind of panicked.
-We used the knive ( our best friend these days) to open it and found out that it was just broken and not locked on purpose.
+We used the knive (our best friend these days) to open the lock and found out that it was just broken and not locked on purpose.
 HA!

 THANK you!
 (15 funny people living in a huge hippie house directly next to the beach!)

-First days in Sydney, we had absolutely no idea where we were and what to do next (deja vu Perth and Melbourne) and since we don't own a travel guide or something alike, we were kind of lost (again) but happy.
+First days in Sydney, we had absolutely no idea what to do next (déja vu: Perth and Melbourne) and since we don't own a travel guide or something alike, we were kind of lost (again) but happy. (?)

 As you may have noticed, we enjoy our spontaneous lifestyle a lot and love to make new plans all the time.
 But this time we overdid it slightly.
 We changed our plans for the following weeks almost twice a day.